tlevine/urchin/readme.md

 Files are only run if they are executable, and files beginning with `.` are ignored.
 Thus, fixtures and libraries can be included sloppily within the test directory tree.
 The test passes if the file exits 0; otherwise, it fails.

+### Writing cross-shell compatibility tests for testing shell code

+While you could write your test scripts to explicitly invoke the functionality to test with various shells, urchin facilitates a more flexible approach.

+The specific approach depends on your test scenario:

+* (a) Your test scripts _invoke_ scripts containing portable shell code.
+* (b) Your scripts _source_ scripts containing portable shell code.

+#### (a) Cross-shell tests with test scripts that _invoke_ shell scripts

+Write your test scripts to invoke the shell scripts to test via the shell specified in environment variable `TEST_SHELL` rather than directly;
+e.g.: `$TEST_SHELL ../foo bar` (rather than just `../foo bar`)

+Then, on invocation of urchin, prepend a definition of environment variable `TEST_SHELL` specifying the shell to test with, e.g.: `TEST_SHELL=zsh urchin ./tests`.
+To test with multiple shells in sequence, use something like:

+    for shell in sh bash ksh zsh; do
+      TEST_SHELL=$shell urchin ./tests
+    done

+If `TEST_SHELL` has no value, urchin defines it as `/bin/sh`, so the test scripts can rely on `$TEST_SHELL` always containing a value.

+#### (b) Cross-shell tests with test scripts that _source_ shell scripts

+If you _source_ shell code in your test scripts, it is the test scripts themselves that must be run with the shell specified.

+To that end, urchin supports the `-s <shell>` option, which instructs urchin to invoke the test scripts with the specified shell; e.g., `-s bash`

+Note that only test scripts that either have no shebang line at all or have shebang line '#!/bin/sh' are invoked with the specified shell.
+This allows non-shell test scripts or test scripts for _specific, hard-coded_ shells to coexist with those whose invocation should be controlled by `-s`.

+To test with multiple shells in sequence, use something like:

+    for shell in sh bash ksh zsh; do urchin -s $shell ./tests
+    done

+Urchin will also define environment variable `TEST_SHELL` to contain the the shell specified via `-s`.

 ## Alternatives to Urchin
 Alternatives to Urchin are discussed in